titoBouzout/SideBarEnhancements/readme.md

 - It should be mentioned that the package's context menu is only available for files and folders **in a project (section `Folders` in the side bar)**, and _not_ on the open files listed at the top of the side bar, due to a limitation of ST.

+Q: Why are most of my options grayed out?
+What do I do now?

+- In Finder, Open `Application Support/Sublime Text 3/Installed Packages` and remove the file `SideBarEnhancements.sublime-package`

 ## Using the External Libraries

  * "getImageInfo" to get width and height for images from "bfg-pages".
 See: http://code.google.com/p/bfg-pages/